jeremytammik/tbc/a/1964_pick_sym_del_estorage.md

 > Thought some of you might find the below piece on 'feedback' interesting.
 I actually believe most of our team is pretty good at accepting feedback... but I know I can at times 'not fully embrace feedback enough'.
 This article is a nice reminder.
-To some degree, its about receiving feedback with humility. :-)
+To some degree, it's about receiving feedback with humility. :-)

-Axios CEO Jim VandeHei sharesa his weekly learnings on life and leadership:
+Axios CEO Jim VandeHei shares his weekly learnings on life and leadership:

 1 big thing: How to take feedback